Lady in hat looking up at colourful Buddhist prayer flags in Tibet.

 I would describe myself as a (mostly) solo, female, adventure and mid-range traveler.

 As I get older, I find it harder to find travel companions and go on solo adventures often.
 As a woman, I feel that there are particular precautions and considerations that I have to take while on the road.
-This is especially true when you’re traveling solo.
-You may find that my travel guides are peppered with tips specific to female travelers.
+This is especially true when I’m traveling solo.
+You may find that my travel guides are peppered with tips specific to female travellers.

 The Thrill of Pursuit is curious and adventurous.
-I immerse myself in the local culture by observing what the locals do, say, and consume.
-While I am open to exploring off-the-beaten path locales, I also like to rest my head where there is running water and Wi-Fi.
+I try to immerse myself in the local culture by observing what the locals do, say, and consume.
+While I am open to navigating to remote, off the mainstream tourist route destinations, I also like to rest my head where there is running water and Wi-Fi, where available.
 This is why I would describe my travel style as mid-range – not opposed to roughing it for the sake of adventure, but also not opposed to splurging on luxury experiences either.
 I like a good deal but I also am willing to spend a little bit more for peace of mind and comfort.
-My tips and suggestions throughout the blog are better suited for like-minded people.
+If you can relate to any of this, then you may find my tips and guides helpful.

 The Thrill of Pursuit Travel Philosophy

 When planning a trip, I am often drawn to lesser known corners of the world.
-My penchant for off-the-beaten path locations have led me to life changing experiences and awe inspiring landscapes.
+My penchant for going off the mainstream tourist route have led me to life changing experiences and to see some unbelievable landscapes.
 This same penchant also opened my eyes to the downside of tourism and some of its ramifications to local economies.

 Travel is a luxury and privilege.
 Privileges come with responsibilities.
-I believe that travelers have the responsibility to explore as respectfully, ethically, and sustainably as possible.
+I believe that visitors have the responsibility to explore as respectfully, ethically, and sustainably as possible.

 On the road, I try to support the local economy as much as possible.
 I try to achieve this by doing things like: